17th > September > 2009 Archive

 Earlier this week HTC released an update to the software on its Hero handset, but T-Mobile customers who thought their handsets were equally Heroic are being left behind.

-Being rich makes people invulnerable to pain and steels them against rejection by other people, according to trick-cyclists and whalesong specialists in China and America.
+Being rich makes people invulnerable to pain and steels them against rejection by other people, according to researchers in China and America.

 The IETF is developing a standard for how ISPs should go about cleaning up subscriber botnet infections.